carolineireri/portfolio/README.md

 ## Screenshots

 ## Description
-This is a portfolio website that gives information about me.
+This is a portfolio website that gives information about my education background,skills,interests and some of the projects that I have worked on.

 ## Deploying